• Skip to main content

 Gwe Ma’jo is located at Hualapai Point in the old western town.
 It’s your first stop on the self-guided tour.
 And a great place to go if you’re doing the Grand Canyon zipline, as it’s right next door.

 Here, lunch selections include tacos with either chicken or beef.
-Or you can try a traditional Hualapai pinion stew.
+Or you can try a traditional Hualapai beef stew.
 There are also burritos and quesadillas for kids.

 Additionally, on Wednesdays through Saturdays, you can stop in for breakfast between 8:00 and 10:30 am.
 I’m a big fan of their breakfast burrito!